juancolacelli/juancolacelli.com/content/tutorials/00001-color-palette-light-with-godot/index.md

 ### Download the assets

-For this tutorial we will be using the [PICO-8 color palette](https://lospec.com/palette-list/pico-8), so please download the [assets file](assets.zip) and uncompress it into the project's folder.
+For this tutorial we will be using the [PICO-8 color palette](https://lospec.com/palette-list/pico-8), so please download the [assets file](assets.zip) and decompress it into the project's folder.

 [assets.zip](assets.zip) contains a folder called "assets" with the following images: